noetl/noetl/documentation/docs/reference/architecture_design.md

 Inside `case[*].then`, the following actions are supported:

-* `call:` – re-invoke the current step’s tool with updated params/body/headers.
+* `call:` – re-invoke the current step's tool with updated params/body/headers.

 * `retry:` – re-run the last call with backoff and max\_attempts.